cr0wg4n/learning-path-2023/readme.md

 I'll try to put my results (code, thoughts, and doubts) here.

+## Currently Learning

+* Algorithms, data structures, and software architecture
+* TypeScript in depth (Javascript depth fundamentals to understand what turns really great TS).

 ## What I've learned?

 *This space will be filled (someday of this year)*

-## I think is...
+## I think this...
 What do you think?

 *This space will be filled (someday of this year)*